 How Technology Affects Employee Experience

-During a recent conversation about work challenges, one of the points raised dealt with the emotional strain they can cause.
+In recent discussions about work challenges, one of the many points raised had to do with the emotional strain technical issues can cause.
 And one story in particular really struck a chord with me.

 Why, you ask?
 Simply put: Technology.

-Instead of having time to find additional revenue opportunities, Jason spends almost half a day per week on long-winded calls to support.
-And he often ends up working late because of frequent problems with his work device and trouble connecting to the company’s apps and services.
-Not only is this exceptionally time consuming, but it also increases his stress level during already strenuous circumstances.
+Instead of having time to find additional revenue opportunities, Jason spent almost half a day per week on long-winded calls to support.
+And he often ended up working late because of frequent problems with his work device and trouble connecting to the company’s apps and services.
+Not only was this exceptionally time consuming, but it also increased his stress level during already strenuous circumstances.

-Unsurprisingly, he is now leaving, taking with him the company's six-year investment to another organisation.
+Unsurprisingly, he left that job, taking the company’s six-year investment with him to another organization.

 4 IT Strategies for Better Employee Retention